 High-pressure tanning beds are highly discouraged because the UVA light is strongly responsible for wrinkling, cancer, and photoaging.

-Now if you want some stats on the topic, researchers suggest that exposure to UVB ray form the tanning beds can produce 10,000 to 50,000 IUs of vitamin d.
+Now if you want some stats on the topic, researchers suggest that exposure to UVB rays from the tanning beds can produce 10,000 to 50,000 IUs of vitamin d.
 Sounds great, right?

 Amount of UVB Exposure you need